gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     <a href="https://raw.githubusercontent.com/gromacstutorials/gromacstutorials-inputs/main/level3/adsorption-ethanol/singleposition/inputs/pro.mdp" target="_blank">pro.mdp</a>

-..  container:: justify

 In all 3 *.mdp* files, there are the following lines:

 ..  code-block:: bw